xaynetwork/xaynet/docs/network_architecture.rst

 .. code-block:: bash

+    # warning: updated since time of writing - do not attempt to run!
     $ xain-coordinator fashion_mnist_100p_IID_balanced --clients=20 --rounds=50

 2. Instantiate the *Participants* with the *Coordinator* address.
 If the *Coordinator* is